Kinto/kinto-pusher/demo/README.rst

     cd demo/
     python -m SimpleHTTPServer 9999

-* Navigate to http://localhost:9999 with two browsers and observe live sync!
+* Navigate to http://localhost:9999 with two browsers, create and move markers in order to observe live sync!

 Going further